 The Met Office is proud of its international reputation for scientific integrity and this ethic pervades all of its activities including its commercial operations.

-In support of its commitment to maintaining the highest possible standards of business practice the Met Office stance on bribery is one of 'zero-tolerance'.
+In support of its commitment to maintaining the highest possible standards of business practice the Met Office will not tolerate any level of fraud or corruption and any case will be thoroughly investigated and dealt with appropriately.
 Bribery is illegal and as such has no place in our organisation.

 In accordance with the Bribery Act 2010 the Met Office prohibits the following:

 - the offering, the giving, the solicitation or the acceptance of any bribe, whether cash or other inducement, regardless of size;